All Episodes

 Don't go away after this.

-Thank you very much, and welcome back to the Rush Limbaugh program.
+Thank you very much, and welcome back to the Rush Limbaugh Program.

-Rush again back on uh Monday.
+Rush again, back on Monday.

-This is going to, I think this is going to become a new career because uh obviously there are so many people now who are reverberating, you know, just resonating with this idea that uh if Rachel there and Spokane and one hand uh and some of these folks can can overcome prejudice against people who just don't think their right arm belongs to them.
+This is going to, I think this is going to become a new career because obviously there are so many people now who are reverberating, you know, just resonating with this idea that if Rachel there and Spokane and one hand and some of these folks can overcome prejudice against people who just don't think their right arm belongs to them, we've got to be sensitive.

 By the way, an interesting article just came across.